altarchess/RistiNolla/Documentation/Weekly_report_4.md

 * Commented all the previously uncommented code.

 ## Issues & Questions
 * Should I do unit testing for the GUI too (even though it's not really a part of the main program)?
-I've unit testing in python during a previous course, so it shouldn't take too much time.
+I've done unit testing in python during a previous course, so it shouldn't take too much time.
 * Looking at doctest for unit testing with cpp, but as I have no previous experience it's a bit confusing, I'm sure I'll manage tho.

 ## Next week?